-The Sub-Fund's investment objective is to generate long-term capital above the long-term average return in Euro terms by investing in Debt Securities with Euro exposure of global Bond Markets in accordance with the environmental and social characteristics promoted by the Sub-Fund.
+The Sub-Fund's investment objective is to generate long-term capital growth by investing in a broad range of asset classes, with a focus on global Equity and Bond Markets in order to achieve over the medium to long-term a performance within a volatility range of 6% to 12% per annum in accordance with the environmental and social characteristics promoted by the Sub-Fund.
 The Sub-Fund's general investment strategy is described in the prospectus.